 Will it hurt?

 Treatment is minimally invasive for both an injection and infusion.
 An injection is a shot and an infusion is an IV, both may cause slight discomfort, but the process itself is not painful.
 After an infusion, you may feel tired or nauseous.
 Overall, the medications are well tolerated.
-If you’re feeling pain far before your next scheduled appointment, then the dosage or medication may need to be changed.
+If you’re feeling pain far before your next scheduled online, then the dosage or medication may need to be changed.

 What is the difference between an injection and an infusion?